veggiemonk/awesome-docker/README.md

 * [Devstep](https://github.com/fgrehm/devstep) (Development environments powered by Docker and buildpacks) by [@fgrehm](https://github.com/fgrehm)
 * [Lorry](https://lorry.io/) (Lorry is a docker-compose.yml validator and composer) by [@CenturyLinkLabs](https://github.com/CenturyLinkLab)
 * [Dray](http://dray.it/) (Dray is an engine for managing the execution of container-based workflows.
 Docker Workflow Engine - UNIX pipes for Docker) by [@CenturyLinkLabs](https://github.com/CenturyLinkLab)
+* [Docker Unison](https://github.com/leighmcculloch/docker-unison) (A docker volume container using Unison for fast two-way folder sync.
+Created as an alternative to slow boot2docker volumes on OS X.)
+* [Docker osx dev](https://github.com/brikis98/docker-osx-dev) (A productive development environment with Docker on OS X)

 ## Continuous Integration / Continuous Delivery